 Panchakarma Treatment is a sophisticated procedure for the effective application of cleansing therapies.This Sanskrit word roughly means “Five Procedures”.
 Apart from the five shodhana applications done as the major procedure (pradhana karma), Panchakarma Treatment includes a preparatory procedure (purva karma) and a subsequent procedure (paschat karma).

 Toxins produced as a result of faulty metabolism and also impurities entering our body from external sources may not always be timely expelled.
 In the due course of time it gets lodged in our tissues.
 In general, the following is what happens during various stages of panchakarma treatment:

-Panchakarma treatment is the most popular cleansing method and is applied in almost all diseases as an ultimate curative solution as per classical Ayurvedic literature.
+Panchakarma treatment is the most popular cleansing method and is applied in almost all diseases as an ultimate curative solution as per classical Ayurvedic literature in Kerala.
 One can even find passages in Rigveda mentioning eradication of diseases through natural orifices, suggesting knowledge of panchakarma in the Vedic period.
 Panchakarma treatment is designed in such a way that by expelling the wastes from the body, panchakarma also allows the longstanding equilibrium of the doshas and thereby facilitates the natural regeneration of vital tissues.
 So, the preventive aspect of panchakarma treatment also utilizes this modality in a large scale.

 The enormous success rate of panchakarma treatment has made it ever popular internationally.
 Most other systems of medicines fail to identify the deep seated toxins that are creating turmoil within our bodies.
 In fact they often tend to merely addresses superficial waste expulsion.
 In making this differentiation, panchakarma treatment brings clarity to detoxification and its importance and helps guard against the side effects of excess or wrongly administered detoxification therapies.